ricardozanini/ldap-users-sync/README.md

 If you need users data from your LDAP directory to be on your Wordpress database, this plugin is just for you.

-Once the users' profile data being on your database, other plugin or theme could use them to display more information about users or you could perform a query on `wp_usermeta` table to address any needs.
-You tell.
+Once the users's profile data being on your database, other plugin or theme could use it to display more information about them or you could perform a query on `wp_usermeta` table to address any needs.
+Your choice.

-At a given schedule this plugin will perform a search on your LDAP directory querying every user from a given base DN.
-Every returned user will have his/her email, first and last name plus any attribute you specified on plugin options being updated.
+At a given schedule this plugin will perform a search on your LDAP directory querying every user from a given `base DN` and update the WP database.
+Every returned user will have his/her email, first and last name and any other attribute you may specify on plugin options.

-After the first run, the next synchronization process will update only the new users or any users who have his/her data changed since the last run.
+After the first run, the next synchronization process will only update the new users or any users who have his/her data changed since the last run.

 **IMPORTANT!**

 Every user who doesn't has an account will be a **subscriber** in your main site with a **random** password.
 The plugin assume that you use any kind of LDAP authentication (we plan this for future releases).

-Users who doesn't have a valid email (`mail` attribute) will not be add.
+Users who doesn't have a valid email (`mail` attribute) will not be added.

-That's it.
+That's it for now.
 Enjoy. :)

 ## Requirements
  * PHP 5 and the LDAP (http://php.net/ldap) library